wp-plugins/squirrly-seo/readme.txt

 = What Features does squirrly seo plugin offer? =
 All of the features that we offer have been built having the customer's best interests in mind.
-We brought 90% of our clients to the first page of Google and we've proven time and again that we are a great team that knows all there is about good SEO automation.
+We brought 90% of our clients to the first page of Google and we've proven time and again that we are a great team that knows all there is about good **SEO automation**.
 We had a community of 20,000 blogs that all used our SEO techniques and they have gotten lots of hits from search engines due to our optimization.
 Now we offer the same quality for you:

 - Google Analytics setup support